 - Improved customer service by way of continuity of service and timely responses

 - Improved and sustained compliance

 - Officers will assess employers’ compliance and actions to prevent and minimize bullying, harassment, and discriminatory action around the reporting of health and safety issues in the workplace.

 - Officers will assess employers’ responses to effectively investigate and implement corrective measures in a fair and impartial manner.
 We will focus on industry sectors identified through the complaint process and targeted industry sectors with vulnerable workers.

-- Officers will target employers in the retail, small business, construction, and agricultural sectors.
+- Officers will target employers in the hospitality, retail, small business, construction, and agricultural sectors.
 Targeted employers will be inspected to evaluate compliance.

 - Officers will consult and educate within these sectors to support sustainable compliance.
 Officers will also provide support to the objectives of the Program and Committee Evaluation (PACE) and Serious Injury Prevention Initiative (SIPI) programs.

 - Assess employer compliance through a targeted industry inspection strategy

 - Review and align officer practice within an integrated bullying and harassment and discriminatory action program

 - Facilitate consultation with industry sectors to enhance understanding of employer, supervisor, and worker obligations and enhance compliance